paholg/dotfiles/README.md

 # Instructions

-Create a directory with `hostname` as its name, including `home.nix` for home-manager and/or `configuration.nix` for NixOs.
+Create a directory with `hosts/HOSTNAME` as its name, including `home.nix` for home-manager and/or `configuration.nix` for NixOs.
+Also add an entry to `flake.nix`.

 Then, run `./install.sh`.